 Primary school teachers' knowledge and misperceptions of attention deficit hyperactivity disorder was a research study which was done by Mariechen Perold, Charmaine Louw and Sandra Kleynhans in 2010.
-The main aim was to answer the research question "What knowledge and misperceptions with regard to ADHD do teachers in schools in the peripheral areas of the Cape Town Metropole in the

-Western Cape have?"
-552 school teachers participated in this study and returned completed questionnaires.
+The main aim was to answer the research question which was "what knowledge and misperceptions with regard to ADHD do teachers in schools in the peripheral areas of the Cape Town Metropole in the Western Cape have?"
+552 school teachers were participated and returned completed questionnaires.
 A substantial lack of knowledge about ADHD was reported by the researchers (42.6% of the participant teachers answered correctly, 35.4% of the participant teachers have no idea and 22% of the participant teachers responded incorrectly).
 The participant teachers were knowledgeable about the symptoms of ADHD, ADHD students' organizational problems, and subtypes of ADHD.
 The participant teachers have lack of knowledge about the epidemiology of ADHD, genetic factors of the ADHD, training curriculum, purpose of the behavioural rating scales, and long-term outcome of ADHD.
 Also, Perold, Louw and Kleynhans found that age and teaching experience do not affect the knowledge level of the participant teachers.
 According to the Perold, Louw and Kleynhans's study, participant teachers were not trained about the ADHD.

 Attitude and knowledge of attention deficit hyperactivity disorder and learning disability between high school teachers study was done by Uzi Brook, Nathan Watemberg and Diklah Geva in 2000.
 The study was distributed to the 46 high school teachers from the city of Holon, Israel.
 General knowledge, attitude and understanding of ADHD were insufficient according to the research findings.
 Also the researchers reported that teachers' experience years did not change participant teachers' knowledge level.
-Half of the participant teachers supported that ADHD students should receive education in regular classrooms with their non-ADHD peers and 47.8% of the participant teachers believed that regular classroom teachers are not trained to teach ADHD students and only special education teachers can teach ADHD students.
-According to Brook, Watemberg & Geva (2000), for teachers in charge of ADHD/LD pupils from experts in the field" and "media coverage of ADHD/LD should be increased and encouraged by exposing the public to experts in the field who could address the main issues and obstacles facing these children (p.
-250).
+Half of the participant teachers supported that ADHD students should receive education in regular classrooms with their non-ADHD peers and 47.8 % of the participant teachers believed that regular classroom teachers are not trained to teach ADHD students and only special education teachers can teach ADHD students.
+According to Brook, Watemberg & Geva (2000); "The Ministry of Health in Israel or the educational authorities of other countries should promote continuing education and special training courses for teachers in charge of ADHD/LD pupils from experts in the field" and "media coverage of ADHD/LD should be increased and encouraged by exposing the public to experts in the field who could address the main issues and obstacles facing these children" (p.250).